allegheny-college-cmpsc-200-fall-2023/c-of-tranquility-assignment/README.md

 Complete this work in [hello_luna/main.c](hello_luna/main.c).

-We would say world, but _we're on the moon!
+We would say world, but _we're on the moon_!
 So, we need to change our first moonspeak program to reflect our change of locale.
 Here, we'll learn a bit about the differences between our Earthbound Python and the C of Tranquility.

 #### `adder`